Skip to main content

 ELICITATION (Interactive)

-For real-time interactions:
+For real-time interactions.

 PayMCP(mcp, providers=[StripeProvider(apiKey="sk_test_...")], mode=Mode.ELICITATION)

-# Shows payment link immediately when tool is called (if supported by client)
+Shows payment link immediately when tool is called (if supported by client) Waits for payment confirmation before proceeding

 PROGRESS (Experimental)

-For experimental auto-checking of payment status:
+For experimental auto-checking of payment status.

 PayMCP(mcp, providers=[StripeProvider(apiKey="sk_test_...")], mode=Mode.PROGRESS)

-# Shows payment link and progress indicator (if supported by client)
+Shows payment link and progress indicator (if supported by client) Automatically proceeds when payment is received

 DYNAMIC_TOOLS (Guided Tool Lists)